 Fannie Mae guarantees the MBS that are backed by the Reference Obligations, but Fannie Mae does not guarantee the Notes that will be issued by the Issuer.
 Fannie Mae's guaranty obligations with respect to the MBS are not collateralized.
 Fannie Mae also serves as Trustor and Administrator of the Issuer and as Master Servicer of the Reference Obligations.
 These roles and Fannie Mae's relationships with the related loan sellers and/or servicers may give rise to conflicts of interest as further described in this Offering Memorandum under "Risk Factors - The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Interests of Fannie Mae May Not Be Aligned with the Interests of the Noteholders."
-In addition, U.S. Bank Trust National Association, as Delaware Trustee, is affiliated with U.S. Bank National Association, which in a separate capacity is, or is affiliated with, the loan seller and/or servicer of 1.73% of the Reference Obligations (by Cut-off Date Balance).
-Furthermore, Citibank, as Indenture Trustee, Exchange Administrator, Investment Agent and Custodian, is affiliated with CitiMortgage, Inc., which is the loan seller and/or servicer with respect to approximately 1.60% of the Reference Obligations (by Cut-off Date Balance).
-For Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by Cut-off Date Balance).
+In addition, U.S. Bank Trust National Association, as Delaware Trustee, is affiliated with U.S. Bank National Association, which in a separate capacity is, or is affiliated with, the loan seller and/or servicer of 1.49% of the Reference Obligations (by Cut-off Date Balance).
+Finally, the Initial Purchaser listed below is affiliated with the specified loan seller and/or servicer of certain Reference Obligations included in the Reference Pool.
 No other Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by Cut-off Date Balance).